dtrinh62/pubmed-gov_xml_2_python_dataframe/README.md

 At pubmed.gov:

-** Run your search strategy
+- Run your search strategy
-** Send to > File > Format: XML
+- Send to > File > Format: XML
-** Update file name in script
+- Update file name in script

+More info inside py file.

-Requires pandas, lxml packages.
+Requires pandas and lxml packages.
 Authored in spyder editor.